 Baltimore Shakes Up Police Force Amid Corruption Scandal

-As a major police corruption trial in Baltimore reveals major allegations of misconduct, the city's police commissioner designate announced changes in the police force aimed at tackling corruption.
+As a police corruption trial in Baltimore reveals major allegations of misconduct, the city's police commissioner-designate is announcing changes.

-Commissioner Darryl DeSousa says that they're starting a new police corruption unit, as well as a division called Inspectional Services and Integrity that will conduct random polygraph tests for police in specialized units.
+Darryl DeSousa says the department is starting a new police corruption unit, as well as an Inspectional Services and Integrity Division that will conduct random polygraph tests for police in specialized units.

-"I cannot minimize the fact that there are corrupt cops," he told reporters.
-"This corruption is going to specifically address any names that came up in those trials, they're going to be investigated."
+"I cannot minimize the fact that there are corrupt cops," he told reporters, adding that the department "is going to specifically address any names that came up in those trials; they're going to be investigated."

 He added: "I have to also say that the vast majority of Baltimore city police officers do their jobs courageously and honestly and safely each and every day."

-The ongoing federal trial, where jurors are now deliberating, is focused on two officers from the elite Gun Trace Task Force.
+The ongoing federal trial, in which jurors are now deliberating, is focused on two officers from the elite Gun Trace Task Force.
 As NPR's Laurel Wamsley reported, the unit "was supposed to be taking illegal guns off the street.
 Instead, witnesses say its members were reselling the guns and drugs it seized right back onto the streets."

-She said that only one member of that elite task force was not charged.
-"Of the eight officers who were indicted, six pleaded guilty, and four testified in this case as government witnesses," Laurel added.
-The two former detectives on trial have both pleaded not guilty.
+She said only one member of that elite task force was not charged.
+"Of the eight officers who were indicted, six pleaded guilty and four testified in this case as government witnesses," Laurel added.

 On Friday, Edward Jackson, the newly appointed inspector general, told reporters that he plans to "train and retrain and retrain police officers on the constitution, so that we can engage all of our tactics, our procedures, in the way that we enforce the law, is in compliance with the constitution."